Hi! I hope you are happy and healthy.

 The books Fearless Puppy On American Road and Reincarnation Through Common Sense by this same author are also available through Amazon or the Fearless Puppy website, where there are sample chapters from those books.
 Entertaining TV/radio interviews with and newspaper articles about the author are also available there.
 There is no charge for anything but the complete books!
 All author profits from book sales will be donated to help sponsor an increase in the number of wisdom professionals on Earth, beginning with but certainly not limited to Buddhist monks and nuns.

-If you missed the Introduction to the new book that will be titled Temple Dog Soldier, or would like to see several chapters of it that are available for free online, go to the Puppy website Blog section.
+If you missed the Introduction to the new book or would like to see several chapters of it that are available for free online, go to the Puppy website Blog section.
 This is a book in progress.
 You will be reading it as it is being created!
 Just like you, I don’t know what the next chapter is going to be about until it is written.
 As the Intro will tell you, this is a totally true story — and probably the only book ever written by and about a corpse journeying completely around the world!